KyleKinsella/Job-Application-Tracker/README.md

 # Upcoming Feature
 * Light & Dark Mode - you will be able to toggle between the two modes.
 * and much more...

+# Contributing
+* This is a personal project for learning purposes.
+Contributions are welcome!